lanterno/beats/README.md

 - [ ] Enhance API by providing a timer-specific API.

        It shouldn't be directly interfacting The timelogs
-- [ ] Move GCC to euro zone to lower latency to ~ 50 ms
+- [ ] Move GCC to Eurozone to lower latency to ~ 50 ms
 - [ ] Browser plugin
 - [ ] Set up different databases for different environments